rtens/blog.rtens.org/src/articles/zells/2016-11-21 A Unified Computing Model.md

 status: draft

-I propose a computing model that is compatible with every existing or conceivable model
+I propose a computing model names *Qi* that is compatible with every existing or conceivable model

 ## Usages